softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 Provide a codeMeta.json file with your metadata expressed in the CodeMeta schema [^24].
 CodeMeta is a structured format for software-related metadata and is both human- and machine-readable.

-For more information, see our guide on "Software Deposit: How to describe a software deposit".

 ## Comprehensive deposit

 A comprehensive deposit includes everything in a minimal and runnable deposit but provides a richer set of documentation and includes test code and additional test and other sample data.
 A comprehensive deposit allows other researchers to reuse, customise and modify your software and provides documentation allowing them to understand, in detail, both how your software implements your research and where it sits in its wider software ecosystem.

 ### Developer documentation

 If you want others to customise your software, you need to document how they can do this.
 You need to provide developer documentation.
-Documentation for developers can include: how to set up a development environment to build, test, modify and extend the software; how to run any tests; step-by-step lists of how to run any manual tests and interpret the outputs; information on any application programming interfaces (API) [^25] supported by your software; descriptions and diagrams of the design of your software; and the rationale as to why it is as it is.
+Documentation for developers can include: how to set up a development environment to build, test, modify and extend the software; how to run any tests; step-by-step lists of how to run any manual tests and how to interpret the outputs; information on any application programming interfaces (API) [^25] supported by your software; descriptions and diagrams of the design of your software; and the rationale as to why it is as it is.

 ### Narratives of what the code does and how it does it